 39. Ferry discounts for Isle of Wight residents on low incomes

-Back in 2018, the ferry operators and the Isle of Wight council created a discount scheme for Isle of Wight residents who either received local council tax support or housing benefit.
-According to one report, there are about 14,000 people who qualify.
+Back in 2018, the ferry operators and the Isle of Wight council created a discount scheme for Isle of Wight residents on low incomes.

 Wightlink offer a similar scheme and call it the Discounted Fares Scheme.
 I couldn't see prices on the website.